One of the questions people frequently ask us is “can I sell my life insurance policy for cash?” The short answer is maybe.

 Taking money out of your life insurance could be an alternative option to a life settlement.
 Most cash value insurance policies allow for the cash withdrawal of funds from the policy.
 The amount allowable depends on the company in question as well as the type of life insurance policy.
 As long as the life insurance policy is not a Modified Endowment Contract, then withdrawal is allowable up to the policy basis with tax penalty – which means that the funds are not taxed.
 However, you are expected to continue paying the annual premiums to keep the policy up to date.

-Life Insurance Policy Loan.
+Life Insurance Policy Loans explained.

 Seniors that are not interested in selling their life insurance or taking cash from the policy may consider the loan option for temporary financial relief borrowing from their policy.
 This is done using the cash value of the policy as the collateral against the loan.
 However, it is important to remember that the amount will have to be repaid with interest and that you must continue paying your annual policy premiums.
 The benefit is that there is no qualification process like there is with a life settlement.
 As long as the policy contract allows it and there is a built up cash value, you can take out a policy loan.